 What Is Sensory Marketing?

-Sensory marketing is the techniques that are used to reach your customer’s senses and influence their behavior based on how your brand and tactics make them feel.
+Sensory marketing involves many techniques that are used to reach your customer’s senses and influence their behavior based on how your brand and tactics make them feel.
 Using media senses in advertising and marketing campaigns can greatly influence your audience and their decision to buy your product.

 Why Does Sensory Marketing Work?

 Today, great marketing is all about the customer experience.
-This is as true for something like website design as it is something like product creation.
+This is as true for something like website design as it is for product creation.
 If the user isn’t having a great time, none of it matters.

 As you can imagine, sensory marketing ties into this concept quite nicely.

-Because it’s all about enhancing customer experience, sensory marketing has become a go-to tactic for many multi-national brands.
-For example, Abercrombie & Fitch and Dunkin Donuts, both used sensory marketing to increase sales at one South Korea outlet by 29%.
+Because it’s all about enhancing customer experience, sensory marketing has become a go-to tactic for many multinational brands.
+For example, Abercrombie & Fitch and Dunkin’ Donuts, both used sensory marketing to increase sales at one South Korea outlet by 29 percent.

 Sensory marketing provides a complete experience.
 For this reason, it stands out as a uniquely interactive way to win audience attention.
-One of the biggest marketing mistakes a brand can make is catering only to a single sense at a time.
+Sometimes, you may need to focus on more than one of the media senses to make a bigger impact and achieve better results.

 Emotions are playing into marketing more today than they ever have before.
 If you want to make your customers believe in your brand, you’ve got to start by making an emotional appeal.
-Brands like Airbnb do this beautifully, with their “Belong Anywhere” campaign.
+Brands like Airbnb do this beautifully – their “Belong Anywhere” campaign is a great example.

-Think of it this way: the more deeply you can connect emotionally with your readers, the more likely they are to remember your brand.
-This, in turn, will give you the opportunity to appeal to their other senses, as well.
+Think of it this way: The more deeply you can connect emotionally with your readers, the more likely they are to remember your brand.
+This, in turn, will give you the opportunity to appeal to their other media senses, as well.

 Play on the Sense of Smell

-When Dunkin Donuts used sensory marketing in South Korea, it released a coffee smell into the air while playing a company jingle.
+When Dunkin’ Donuts used sensory marketing in South Korea, it released a coffee aroma into the air while playing its company jingle.
 Even if this sounds a little too extreme for your brand, there are still ways to play on your customers’ sense of smell.
 Two smart options include placing scented ads in major magazines or using a trademark fragrance in your stores.

-Smell is a powerful sense, and tests have shown pleasant smells can improve mood by 40%.
+Smell is a powerful sense, and tests have shown pleasant smells can improve mood by 40 percent.
 Find a way to incorporate scent into your brand and stick with it.

-A note about using smell in your advertising, though: be sure that whatever scent you use is pleasant rather than overwhelming.
+A note about using smell in your advertising, though: Be sure that whatever scent you use is not overwhelming.
 While scent has the potential to create positive memories, it has the same potential to repulse your audience.
 Approached this sense with caution and intention.

-Consider lingerie giant Victoria’s Secret, for example, which plays Classical music in its stores to make customers feel like they’re part of an exclusive shopping experience.
+Consider lingerie giant Victoria’s Secret, for example, which plays classical music in its stores to make customers feel like they’re part of an exclusive shopping experience.
 In a 2018 study, Mood Media found that 75 percent of customers will stay in a store if they enjoy the music.

 Touch is a powerful sense, and it’s easy for most brands to capitalize on.
 There’s virtually always a way for your brand to take advantage of texture.
 This could mean using heavy, high-quality card stock for your mailed advertisements, or going the extra mile to ensure your products feel good in a customer’s hand.